bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Jinja2
 ------

-Edit file /etc/ansible/roles/shipyard/templates/index.html.j2 to make it this
+Edit the file /etc/ansible/roles/shipyard/templates/index.html.j2 to make it this
 way:

 .. code-block:: html